Ed Costello

 Photo by Mike Maney May 2017.

 For a brief time I was IBM's Corporate Webmaster.
 The Corporate Webmaster was responsible for running ibm.com and managing the technical side of IBM's global web presence.
-It was sort of like today's CTO role but without any cool hats.
+It was sort of like today's CTO role but without the cool hats.

 In my spare time I also worked in some sort of technical role on the Deep Blue vs. Kasparov web site, and the 1996 and 1998 Olympic Games web sites.

 In 1999 I left ibm.com to manage the content and applications team for the Sydney Olympic Games web site.
 Working on the Olympic Games full time was an eye opening experience.
 Learned a lot.
 Flew a lot.
-Enjoyed a lot of Cascade and Cooper's.

 I am typically “epc” or “epcostello” on various sites.